popovicirobert/cf-app/README.md

 Cf-app documentation:<br/><br/>

-1) Download the repository and necessary libraries using the install.sh script.<br/>
+1) Download the repository and necessary libraries using the install.sh script.
+This will initialize a directory named cf-app with all necessary files.<br/>
     **chmod +x install.sh**<br/>
     **source install.sh**<br/><br/>
-2) Go in the cf-app directory and add 3 files username, password and browser that contain your codeforces username, password and the webbrowser you want to use(only Firefox and Chrome and currently available).<br/><br/>
+2) Go in the cf-app directory and add 3 files username, password and browser that contain your codeforces username, password and the webbrowser you want to use(only Firefox and Chrome and currently available).
+This step is optional.
+If you don't make these files you need to insert the fields each time you start the app.<br/><br/>
 3) To start the application run cf-app.<br/>
     **cf-app**<br/><br/>
 4) Commands:<br/>